 logical.
 Whether to scale spatial information as micron instead of the default pixels

 numeric.
-Scalefactor from pixels to mm.
-Defaults to 0.12028 based on `CosMx-ReadMe.html` info
+Scalefactor from pixels to micron.
+Defaults to 0.12028 based on `CosMx-ReadMe.html` info.
+May be different depending on dataset.

 CosmxReader object